chhandak1/MapReduce/README.md

 # Project 1: MapReduce on a single server

+Collaborators: Alolika Gon, Kinnri Sinha

 ## Runs mapper and reducer on multiple worker processes.
-Incorporates fault tolernace by restarting a worker process if it is killed.
+Incorporates fault tolerance by restarting a worker process if it is killed.

 ### Application Explanation